en-US

 Metrics Metric Values

-• Because all test values for each metric are aggregated into five metric values, shorter and more frequent probing intervals create more test values but do not result in more metric values.
+• Because probing data points for each sixty seconds of probing are aggregated into five metric values, shorter and more frequent probing does not result in more metric values.

-• While more frequent probing doesn’t create more metrics values, it does improve the metrics values because the metric value is aggregated from more test values that are collected from more frequent tests.
+• While more frequent probing doesn’t create more metric values, they may be improved because the metric value is the product of more frequently collected probing data.
 Example:

-• 30-second probing intervals trigger two tests for each metric every minute; one at the start of the minute and one at 30 seconds.
+• 30-second probing intervals trigger two tests for each metric every minute: one at the start of the minute and one after 30 seconds.

-• The Max latency metric value is the higher test value from those two tests.
+• The Max latency metric value is the higher of the two data points.

-• One-second probing intervals trigger 60 tests every minute, and the resulting Max latency metric value is 30 times more likely to capture a spike in latency.
+• One-second probing intervals trigger 60 data points every minute, and the resulting Max latency metric value is more likely to capture a spike in latency.

 Metric type Shortest/Most Frequent Longest/Least Frequent